Pascal-Jacq/advent-of-code/README.md

 From a terminal type : "python advent.py" or "python advent.py {day} {year}" Then open the generated notebook using your jupyter notebook/lab/hub

+# Configuration
+You have to retrien your session cookie and create a session.json file with the cookie